 First, use your flex credits for your non-taxable benefits—your extended health and dental plans.
 Next, allocate your remaining flex credits to a HSA (minimum $100).

-If you do not allocate your remaining flex credits to a HSA, the remaining flex credits are added to your salary, taxed and then used to pay for your taxable benefits (Medical Services Plan coverage and/or employee basic life insurance) and any optional insurance products you elected.
+If you don't allocate your remaining flex credits to a HSA, the remaining flex credits are added to your salary, taxed, and then used to pay for your taxable benefits (Medical Services Plan coverage and/or Employee Basic Life Insurance), and any optional insurance products you elected.

-- If your employment ends, you cannot claim expenses incurred after your termination date.
-Any unused funds will be forfeited
+- If your employment ends, you can't claim expenses incurred after your termination date.
+Any unused funds will be forfeited.

-- The claiming deadline for your HSA is Feb 28 following the year in which the expense was incurred
+- The claiming deadline for your HSA is February 28 following the year in which the expense was incurred.

-- Unless you have coordinated benefits with your spouse, you can access your HSA funds when you submit your initial claim for reimbursement; just fill out the applicable HSA information on the electronic or paper claim.
-Check GroupNet for your balance
+- Unless you've coordinated benefits with your spouse, you can access your HSA funds when you submit your initial claim for reimbursement; just fill out the applicable HSA information on the electronic or paper claim.
+Check GroupNet for your balance.

 If you conclude that you'd like to allocate some flex credits to an HSA, what allocation would work best for you?
 Remember, you can't cash in your HSA, so choose an amount that you know you'll be able to claim.

 Finally, the CRA's "use it or lose it" rule states that employees have two plan years to claim funds in their HSA or those funds will be forfeited.